 Roferon-A must be stored in the refrigerator at a temperature of 36°F to 46°F (2°C to 8°C).
 Do not leave Roferon-A outside of the refrigerator for more than 24 hours.
 Do not freeze Roferon-A. Keeping Roferon-A at temperatures outside the recommended range can destroy the medicine.
 Do not shake Roferon-A. Shaking can destroy Roferon-A so that it will not work.
 Protect Roferon-A from light during storage.

 How do I inject Roferon-A?

 The instructions that follow will help you learn how to use Roferon-A prefilled syringes.
 Please read all of these directions before trying to take your medicine.
 It is important to follow these directions carefully.
 Talk to your healthcare provider if you have any concerns about how to use Roferon-A. Whether you are giving yourself an injection or if you are giving this injection to someone else, a healthcare provider must teach you how to inject.

 The prefilled syringes are used for injecting Roferon-A under the surface of the skin (subcutaneous).

-- Collect all the materials you will need before you start to give the injection:
+- Collect all the materials you will need before you start to

 - one sterile Roferon-A prefilled syringe with needle